Paullllllllllllllllll/ChronoMiner/README.md

 - `--dry-run`: Preview changes without modifying files
 - `--context-window N`: Number of lines around boundaries to examine (default: 300)
 - `--boundary-type`: Type of boundary to detect (section, paragraph, entry)

+Readjustment now follows a certainty-driven workflow:

+- **Model guidance**: The LLM sets `contains_no_semantic_boundary` or `needs_more_context`, returns a `semantic_marker` when it finds a boundary, and provides a 0–100 `certainty` score.
+- **Low-certainty responses**: Automatically retried with broader context windows until the configured certainty threshold is met.
+- **Boundary application**: High-certainty markers are validated against the source text before adjusting the range start.
+- **Automatic range deletion**: High-certainty "no semantic content" responses trigger an up/down verification scan; if no relevant content is found, the range is removed entirely.

 ### Batch Status Checking